SuperOfficeDocs/superoffice-docs/docs/automation/trigger/create-trigger-script.md

 1. Click the **New trigger (script)** in the trigger pane.
 In the search box, type **Before saving company** and click the trigger.

-2. The **Description** field should contain a short description of what your trigger is doing, in this case I’ll write **Validate OrgNr**.
+2. The **Description** field should contain a short description of what your trigger is doing, in this case, I’ll write **Validate OrgNr**.
     * If you want this trigger to be enabled, remember to click the toggle box on the right side.

 3. In the textbox below, we can write whatever we want, although if you insert code that is not supported by CRMScript, it will give you an error message when clicking the **OK** button.